On $n$-cubic Pyramid Algebras: Introduction

 Almost Koszul rings are introduced by Brenner, Butler and King in \cite{bbk}.
 One of their main results in the paper is the periodicity of the trivial extensions of representation finite hereditary algebras of bipartite oriented quiver.
 In fact, they prove that such algebras are almost Koszul of type $(3, h-1)$ for the Coxeter number $h$ of the quiver of the algebra.
 Our aim is to generalize a modified version of this result to $n$-cubic pyramid algebras.
 We proved that a stable $n$-cubic pyramid algebra of height $m \ge 3$, that is, a twisted trivial extension of a corresponding $n$-cubic pyramid algebra, is almost Koszul of type $(n+1, m-1)$.
 Our proof is based on the combinatoric characterization of the projective resolutions of the simple modules of the stable $n$-cubic pyramid algebras, using the integral points on an $(n+1)$-cuboid defined on the corresponding vertex in the quiver.
 Observe that the class of trivial extensions of hereditary algebras of bipartite oriented quiver is the same as the trivial extensions of the quadratic dual of the hereditary algebras.
 Our result can be regarded as a higher representation theory version of the result of Brenner, Butler and King \cite{bbk} in the case $A_m$.

 In \cite{g02}, one of the authors introduces translation algebras as algebras with translation quivers as their quivers and the translation corresponds to an operation related to the Nakayama functor.
 Such algebras includes the quadratic dual of Auslander algebras, preprojective algebras.
 In \cite{gu14}, $n$-translation quivers and $n$-translation algebras are introduced.
 The classical construction of $\mathbb ZQ$ is generalized to construct an $(n+1)$-translation algebra from an $n$-translation algebra with admissible $n$-translation quiver, using trivial extension followed by a smash product with $\mathbb Z$.
-In this paper, we use this method and a truncation called cuboid truncation to construct $(n+1)$-cubic pyramid algebra from $n$-cubic pyramid algebra.
+In this paper, we construct $n$-cubic pyramid algebras inductively using this method and a truncation called cuboid truncation, and study their relationship with higher representation theory introduced by Iyama \cite{i1,i4}.
 By taken quadratic dual of a special case, we recover Iyama's cone construction of absolutely $(n+1)$-complete algebra $T\sk{n+1}_m(k)$ from an absolutely $n$-complete algebra $T\sk{n}_m(k)$ in \cite{i4}.